Large-Guy/Nitrogen/docs/spec.md

 i32* b = get_non_nullable();

-*b = 41; // b is non_nullable, meaning it acts more as a reference.
+b = 41; // b is non_nullable, meaning it acts more as a reference.
+What it is pointing to cannot be changed.
 ```

 ### 3.3 Array Types